WangYuTum/odometry/README.md

 * **Customized Optimization:** all optimization procedures are implemented from scratch, no [ceres-solver](http://ceres-solver.org/) or other optimization frameworks are used
 * **Algorithm Dependencies:** all important algorithms are implemented from scratch, such as geometry optimization, pose optimization, etc

+##This branch is used to test 3d visualisation using ground truth pose and point clouds##

 This branch is still under **developing**.
 Stereo odometry requires non-trivial calibrations and accurate stereo matchings, both are complicated during implementation especially real-time performance on a single CPU is needed.
 The RGB-D odometry utilizes monocular RGB as well as Depth outputs from the sensor (TUM RGB-D dataset or Intel Realsense), outputs